awalterschulze/blog/content/post/monads-for-goprogrammers.md

 We can also define `join` on functions which return a value and an error.
 For this we first need to take a step back to the `fmap` function again, because of some idiosyncrasies in Go.

+Here is our `fmap` function again for a function that returns a value and an error:

 ```go
 type fmap = func(f func(B) C, g func(A) (B, error)) func(A) (C, error)
 ```